Skip to main content

 Eligibility

 The eligibility requirements for orthopedic impairment in Oregon is described on theĀ Oregon Department of Education (ODE) website.
-To talk to a specialist concerning any disabilities, call the Oregon Department of Education at 503-947-5600.
+To talk to a state specialist concerning any disabilities, call the Oregon Department of Education at 503-947-5600.

 CONTACT